The Job Interview...do not overindulge -- Answer the question!

 supervising someone who is more experienced than they are – keep in mind that

 the person supervising you or making the hiring decision may well feel

 threatened by you and that you will be gunning for their job.
 It is important

 to let them know in the job interview that you are OK with the role you are applying for and that you are

 expecting to take direction from them.

-Are you up to date with the latest technology, and use of social networks?
+Are you up to date with the latest technology, and use of social media?

-Show them that you are comfortable with Facebook, Twitter, LinkedIn and other social networking mediums for work, especially LinkedIn.
-Show them that you have an up-to-date profile on LinkedIn.com (be sure you do), and that you belong to professional networking groups through LinkedIn and monitor posts there weekly.
+Show them that you are comfortable with Facebook, Twitter, LinkedIn and other social mediums...as it pertains to work and learning, especially LinkedIn.
 Let them know you consider it to be a valuable tool in your professional development, and the forums helps you stay up to date with industry trends.

 most important thing you can do to overcome age bias is to demonstrate your